micahthenetsecguy/Mock-Global-Multisite-Network-Design/README.md

 ## Project Overview (essentially the TLdr)
 This repository contains the logical design multi-site corporate network infrastructure.
 The architecture simulates a corporate Headquarters (HQ) and a remote Branch office connected via a simulated WAN boundary.

+## Network Topology
+-Hub (Austin, TX) and Spoke (New York, Seoul, London, Hyderabad) Because this project requires a ton of bandwidth I needed to make sure each spoke fed directly into the hub.

 ## Branches (locations that I service in real-life)
 Austin, Texas (where I live) - HQ
 New York - Branch